 If you’ve watched your fair share of mob or gangster films, you’ll know how the story goes down.
 Brutal violence and ruthlessness rub up alongside business acumen and cunning to create stories that on the big screen translate into an invariably action-packed watch.
 There’s usually guns, getaway cars, and a strange glamour to living the lifestyle of the mobsters and mob leaders these films depict.
 But there’s also one other common theme that seems to thread through gangster films of all types – gambling.

 Gambling, and more specifically, casinos always seem to play a role – either the backdrop to a heist or crime, or a setting for characters to lay it all on the line.
-In some films, the mobsters are even behind running the casinos.
-Whatever the link, gangster films and casino gambling appear to go hand in hand.
+In some films, the mobsters are even behind running the casinos and in some instances online gambling casinos as seen in Runner Runner.
+Whatever the link, gangster films and gambling appear to go hand in hand.

 But why is it that so many gangster films feature casinos and gambling?